horsejockey/Actor/README.md

 # Actor
-Simple implementation of the actor model.
+Simple implementation of the Actor Model.